tasnim-mtir/SmartDoorbell/README.md

 Installation and prepartion instrcutions:
-------1)Configure the Telegram App :
+1)Configure the Telegram App :
----------a) Create a New BOT in Telegram App
+a) Create a New BOT in Telegram App
                1) Search for BotFather in Telegram
                2) Tap on START.
                3) Type /newbot